ibm-cloud-docs/cloud-object-storage/cloud-object-storage-cli-reference.md

 		* Flag: `--region REGION`
 	* _Optional_: Output FORMAT can be only json or text.
 		* Flag: `--output FORMAT`
-	* (Deprecated): Output returned in raw JSON format..
+	* (Deprecated): Output returned in raw JSON format.
 		* Flag: `--json`

 Example: